 "I'm sorry!" she wailed as she came back out, tying the strings in front.
-"My scooter finally died and I had to run five blocks."
+"My scooter finally died and I had to run, like, five blocks."

-"I told you to dump that piece of crap weeks ago, Alex," Helen said with a laugh.
+"I told you to dump that piece of crap weeks ago, Kitty," Helen said with a laugh.

-"There is nothing wrong with Alfred!" she cried with a pout, grabbing a mug from the stack to pour a man a plain coffee.
+"There is nothing wrong with Alfred!" she cried with a sniff, grabbing a mug from the stack to pour a man a refill of plain coffee.
 "He just needs a fix-up and he'll be all better again."

-Helen rolled her eyes with a fond grin at the younger female's strangeness and went about her business as more people started coming in.
-Together they filled countless orders as people came and went.
-Every few minutes Helen found herself shooting the roguish man on the couch a glance, telling herself that she was just keeping an eye on him.
+Helen rolled her eyes with fond exasperation at the younger female's strangeness and went about her business.
+As more people started coming in, they continued to fill countless orders while performing a careful dance around the machines and each other.
+Every few minutes Helen found herself shooting the disheveled billionaire on the couch a glance, telling herself that she was just keeping an eye on him.

 "You know, it's bad enough that you're giving each other goo-goo eyes.
 Do you have to do it in public?"
 Alex said, faking a gag.